onzfonz/comp227/src/content/7/en/part7a.md

 Add React Router to the application so that by clicking links in the `Menu` component the view can be changed.

-At the root of the application, meaning the path `/`, show the list of jokes:
+At the root of the application, meaning the path `/`, shows the list of jokes:

 ![browser at baseURL showing jokes and footer](../../assets/teht/40.png)